pydata/xarray/doc/faq.rst

 We think the design decisions we have made for xarray (namely, basing it on pandas) make it a faster and more flexible data analysis tool.
-That said, Iris and CDAT have some great domain specific functionality, and we would love to have support for converting their native objects to and from xarray (see :issue:`37` and :issue:`133`)
+That said, Iris and CDAT have some great domain specific functionality, and xarray includes methods for converting back and forth between xarray and these libraries.
+See :py:meth:`~xarray.DataArray.to_iris` and :py:meth:`~xarray.DataArray.to_cdms2` for more details.

+.. _faq.other_projects:

 What other projects leverage xarray?
 ------------------------------------